 - Approval mechanisms for marketplaces

-Every NFT collection since — CryptoPunks (retroactively wrapped), BAYC, Art Blocks, and millions of others — builds on the pattern established by CryptoKitties and codified in ERC-721.
+Every NFT collection since — BAYC, Art Blocks, and millions of others — builds on the pattern established by CryptoKitties and codified in ERC-721.

 Dapper Labs and the Flow Pivot

-The success of CryptoKitties led Axiom Zen to spin out a dedicated company: Dapper Labs, co-founded by Roham Gharegozlou.
-Dapper Labs raised venture capital to build on the CryptoKitties platform and eventually concluded that Ethereum couldn’t scale to support consumer crypto games.
-This led Dapper Labs to build the Flow blockchain — a purpose-built chain designed for gaming and consumer apps.
+CryptoKitties’ success led Axiom Zen to spin out Dapper Labs, co-founded by Roham Gharegozlou.
+Dapper Labs concluded that Ethereum couldn’t scale to support consumer crypto games, which led to building the Flow blockchain — a purpose-built chain designed for gaming and consumer apps.

-CryptoKitties was later migrated to Flow.
-Dapper Labs went on to build NBA Top Shot on Flow, which became the next mainstream NFT moment in 2020–2021.
+CryptoKitties later migrated to Flow.
+Dapper Labs went on to build NBA Top Shot on Flow, which became the next major mainstream NFT moment in 2020–2021.

 Market Performance